IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 The John F. Dean Apprenticeship for U.S. Tax Court Trial Practice

-• Traditional law school apprenticeships take a minimum of four (4) years to complete in any of the 4 states where an individual is' to read' the law under the supervision of a seasoned licensed attorney or judge.
+• Traditional law school apprenticeships take a minimum of four (4) years to complete in any of the 4 states where an individual is 'to read' the law under the supervision of a seasoned licensed attorney or judge.
 Afterwards, an individual is allowed to sit for the respective state bar examination.
 Whereas individuals who pass the Tax Court bar exam and then hang out their shingle to begin practice as a legal representative are in fact going into a courtroom with no formal legal training.

 • The John F. Dean Apprenticeship for U.S. Tax Court Trial Practice is a rolling admissions program that speaks to the mission of the United States Tax Court, a national forum for the expeditious resolution of disputes between taxpayers and the Internal Revenue Service.
 The objective of the apprenticeship is to convey to future federal tax litigators that the Court is committed to providing taxpayers, most of whom are self-represented, with a reasonable opportunity to appear before the Court, with as little inconvenience and expense as is practicable.
 And that the Court is also committed to providing an accessible judicial forum with simplified procedures for disputes involving $50,000 or less.
-Our objective is provided well-trained, non-attorney legal practitioners to assist them.
+Our objective is to provide well-trained, non-attorney legal practitioners to assist them.

 • We recognize that sometimes taxpayers choose not to go-it-alone and often prefer to be represented.
 And many believe they can neither afford nor do they want to retain a licensed tax attorney, who may or may not be the appropriate talent to address their concerns.
-So, they turn to their CPA or enrolled agent who prepared their tax returns and discover that these individuals are not authorized to represent their interests before the Tax Court.
+So, they turn to their CPA or IRS enrolled agent who prepared their tax returns and discover that these individuals are not authorized to represent their tax deficiency or other interests before the Tax Court.
 Enter the United States Tax Court Practitioner.

-• United States Tax Court Practitioners should not be mistaken for the cheap alternative to hiring a tax attorney.
+• The United States Tax Court Practitioner should not be mistaken for the cheap alternative to hiring a tax attorney.
 If you haven't yet read the 'The Best Kept Secret' then do so now.
 Their unique skills in tax accounting, auditing, tax law and litigation and trial practice make them a rare find whose fees fall with range of $275-$650 per hour.

 • Our Apprenticeship | Federal Tax Litigation Program is designed for both the socially-conscious and the ambitious tax professional.
 There is a great opportunity to reap substantial fees and also perform a valuable public service.
 Either/or, it depends entirely on you as to what uses you make of the training we provide.

-Structure
+Preliminary Program Structure

 Who Should Apply?

-• The Apprenticeship is best suited for federally authorized tax practitioners (CPAs and EAs) who want to pass the 2025 Tax Bar Examination and guarantee themselves a high-paying career in federal tax litigation.
+• The Apprenticeship is best suited for federally authorized tax practitioners (CPAs and EAs) who want to pass the 2027 Tax Bar Examination and guarantee themselves a high-paying career in federal tax litigation.
 First-time test-takers, repeat test-takers and newly-admitted USTCPs are ideal candidates.

 Nature of the Apprenticeship